Security Check Anomaly Detection¶

 Trigger Conditions¶

-Set trigger conditions for alert levels: you can configure any one of critical, major, minor, or normal trigger conditions.
+Set the trigger conditions for alert levels: you can configure any one of the emergency, important, warning, and normal levels.

-Configure trigger conditions and severity levels.
-When query results contain multiple values, an event is generated if any value meets the trigger condition.
+Configure trigger conditions and severity levels, and when the query result contains multiple values, an event will be generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the conditions to trigger events after multiple consecutive judgments.
+If Continuous Trigger Judgment is enabled, you can configure the trigger conditions to take effect after multiple consecutive judgments, and then trigger the generation of events again.
 The maximum limit is 10 times.

 Alert Levels